uaf-arctic-eco-modeling/dvm-dos-tem/scripts/doctests_Sensitivity.md

     >>> sd = Sensitivity.SensitivityDriver()

-Setup an experiment, with pft and non-pft params
+Setup an experiment, with pft and non-pft params.
+Since 'rhq10' is a non-pft parameter we assign 'None' to its pftnum.

     >>> sd.design_experiment(nsamples=5, pftnum=4,
                              params=['cmax','rhq10','nmax'],
-                             pftnums=[2,None,2]
+                             pftnums=[0,None,0]
                              percent_diffs=[.5, .2, 0.1],
                              sampling_method='lhc')